-She made a large tick on her clipboard.
+Ariel made a large tick on her clipboard.

 “And what attributes do you most dislike in others?”
 Hmm … more of the same.

-“Micromanagers.
+“Micro-managers.
 Well, I should clarify that.
 I am used to working autonomously so a manager who requires frequent status updates is a bit more work.
 But you have to look at the bigger picture.
 Why are they buzzing about?
 Are they an inexperienced manager?
 Do they lack confidence in the project?
 So you need to sit down with them, explain the work you are doing and agree on milestones.
 Then everyone knows where they stand.”

-She scribbled something else down.
+Ariel scribbled something else down.

 Complete nonsense, but hopefully makes me sound like I know what I’m doing.